Asymptotic behaviors of governing equation of Gauged Sigma model for Heisenberg ferromagnet: Introduction

 See Section 2 for the proof.

 Denote

-where $\beta$ is a positive number to be cleared later.
-Then we observe that a solution $u$ of (\ref{eq 1.1}) could be written as $u=u_0+ v,$ where $u_0$ contains all singularities at the points $p_i,\, q_j$ and the infinity, the remainder term $v$ is a solution of
+where $\beta$ is a positive number to be chosen later, then $u_0$ contains all singularities at the points $p_i,\, q_j$ and the infinity.
+We observe that a solution $u$ of (\ref{eq 1.1}) could be written as $u=u_0+ v,$ where the remainder term $v$ is a bounded solution of